rjaus/ublacklist-pinterest/README.md

 # ublacklist-pinterest
-ublacklist to block all pinterest websites from google, ddg, bing
+Blocklist compatible with [uBlacklist](https://github.com/iorate/ublacklist) to remove Pinterest from your search engine results.